-Halong Bay is one of the world wonders that sure must not be missed when visiting Vietnam.
+Halong Bay is one of the worlds wonders that sure must not be missed when visiting Vietnam.
 As locals say “If you haven’t been to Halong Bay, you haven’t been to Vietnam”.
 And rightly so!

 “If you haven’t been to Halong Bay, you haven’t been to Vietnam!”

-Our Halong Bay Tour experience
+Our Halong Bay Cruise experience

 We had the middle option and felt like it was the perfect length of time.
 Not too shot and not too long as well.

-They had everything from sea food, sushi, fresh vegetable and fruit, to delicious cakes and drinks.
+They had everything from seafood, sushi, fresh vegetable, and fruit, to delicious cakes and drinks.
 Both of us are such foodies, so this was a perfect start of the trip for us.

 The rooms were unbelievable comfortable and felt like a luxury hotel.
-Very comfy beds, a huge bubble bath and the best part – a balcony with the best view of the Halong Bay.
+Very comfy beds, a huge bubble bath, and the best part – a balcony with the best view of the Halong Bay.